Common Name: Brown Knapweed

 - The bracts below the flowers are rounded and wide at the tip and often have brown tips.

 - Spotted knapweed is a similar species that is common in Minnesota.
-The two knapweed species are easily distinguished by the leaf shape and color.
+The two knapweed species are easily distinguished by leaf shape and color.
 Spotted knapweed leaves are gray-green and are more deeply lobed.

 Habitat